owm111/hackneyed-x11-cursors/README.md

 ----------
 The bugs described below are NotMyProblem<sup>TM</sup> and should be dealt with by upstream:

-- **Xfce:** If you get your distro's default theme mixed with your custom one, run `xfwm4 --replace` (already fixed in `lightdm-gtk-greeter`?);
+- **Unchangeable root window cursor in Xfce:** If you get an X default/distro default left arrow mixed with this theme, reload the WM by running `xfwm4 --replace` (already fixed in `lightdm-gtk-greeter`?);

-- **Plasma on Wayland:** Whoever claims to use it as a daily driver had to work around the inconsistencies.
-If you're wondering, start a Wayland session with this (or any other) theme.
-Be aware that, as of now, Plasma cannot change the theme on the fly, so you have to set it before starting a new session;

-- **Chromium 62+ and derivatives:** Uses `all-scroll` as `move`;

-- **Firefox [(-∞,+∞)????]**: Same as above.
-[A 14-year-old bug.](https://bugzilla.mozilla.org/show_bug.cgi?id=275174).
-(Do they even care anymore?)
+- **`left_arrow` as `left_ptr` and other adventures of Plasma on Wayland:** Although some of the awkwardness was fixed in KWin, Qt on Wayland is still broken, cursor-wise (try `QT_QPA_PLATFORM=waylang-egl <qt application>` and marvel.
+But before that, export `XCURSOR_SIZE` to match your current cursor size);

+- **`all-scroll` as `move` on Firefox, Chromium 62+ and derivatives:** Firefox has a [14-year-old bug](https://bugzilla.mozilla.org/show_bug.cgi?id=275174) concerning exactly this.
+Still nothing about Chromium.

 TODO
 ----
-Making ANI cursors from Linux, because I'm not going to do it manually with each release for a secondary platform.
+Making ANI cursors from Linux.
+I'll write a RIFF encoder/decoder for that someday.

-(I need a RIFF encoder/decoder for that.
-Maybe try studying `libgig`'s code?)
+If this affects you, send me patches.